 Evaluation: Admission decisions are based on a holistic consideration of each applicant’s portfolio, alongside their academic and other achievements.
 Portfolios are reviewed by multiple full-time faculty members from the School of Art.
 We’re just as interested in your imagination and creative thinking skills as your technical skills.
 We particularly love to see what you make for yourself, so we ask that your portfolio include as much work as possible done independently and outside of the classroom.

-Guidelines: In addition to the required SlideRoom portfolio submission, applicants are encouraged to visit campus for an optional interview with professors from the School of Art.
-This is an excellent opportunity to meet faculty and tour Carnegie Mellon University’s campus.
-Bring a selection of work that you consider the best work in your portfolio.
-These pieces will serve as a starting point for an interview between you and the faculty members.
+In addition to the required SlideRoom portfolio submission, applicants may also sign up for an optional interview with a professor from the School of Art.
+This is an excellent opportunity to meet a member of our faculty for a conversation about your work and your plans for study.
+It is also a good opportunity to ask any questions you might have that are specifically about the School of Art.
+The interview is not a formal portfolio evaluation, but you should come prepared to show and discuss some examples of your work; these pieces will serve as a starting point for an interview between you and the faculty members.

 Transfer Students: Transfer from outside CMU is only available into BFA program.
 Applicants must complete all admission requirements, including the portfolio review.
 Transfer students should expect to have freshmen status for at least the first semester at the School of Art.
 Transfer credit is evaluated after the applicant has studied at the School of Art for a period of time.
 Course credit is generally transferred in the first semester, prior to spring registration.